This article was updated on the 12th of August 2023 for clarity and to improve text readability.

 If you’re wondering what to serve with your bourbon chicken, you’ve come to the right place.
 In this article, I list 33 of the most popular and tasty side dishes for bourbon chicken.

 In a rush?
 Here’s the short answer.

-The best dishes to serve with bourbon chicken include coconut rice, green beans and bacon, spring rolls, and Asian broccoli.
+The best dishes to serve with bourbon chicken include coconut rice, bacon-wrapped green beans and bacon, spring rolls, and Asian broccoli.
 Easy-to-cook sides include creamed spinach, baked sweet potatoes, and sesame noodles.
 If you want something light and refreshing, go for a Thai mango salad or coleslaw.

 Ready?
 Let’s jump right in.